Write for PLY

 Whether you’re a seasoned writer/designer or putting fingers to keyboard for the first time, we absolutely know you can write for PLY!
 We want real spinners, authentic voices, strong narratives, great stories, practical advice, passionate words.

 Each issue has a theme and everything in the issue relates to that theme.
-The mood board (see below submission form for moodboard) will explain the theme, give you some ideas of what we’re looking for, show you the color palette, and tell you the proposal due date and when you’ll hear a yes or no.
+The mood board (see below submission form for mood board) will explain the theme, give you some ideas of what we’re looking for, show you the color palette, and tell you the proposal due date and when you’ll hear a yes or no.

 Wanna be notified each time we put out a new call for submissions to PLY ?
 Sign up here for our contributor list!

-Article and project proposals due by September 1, 2025.
+Article and project proposals due by December 1, 2025.

-You’ll hear back from us in October 2025.
+You’ll hear back from us in January 2026.

-Final articles, samples, and projects due by March 1, 2025.
+Final articles, samples, and projects due by May 15, 2026.

 The last few mood boards are here: